News

 The History

-Each year, Americans observe National Hispanic Heritage Month from September 15 through October 15, by celebrating the histories, cultures and contributions of American citizens whose ancestors came from Spain, Mexico, the Caribbean and Central and South America.
-This observation began in 1968 with Hispanic Heritage Week under President Lyndon Johnson.
-It was expanded by President Ronald Reagan in 1988 to span a 30-day period.
-It was enacted into law on August 17, 1988, on the approval of Public Law 100-402.
+Each year, National Hispanic Heritage Month is observed from September 15 through October 15, celebrating the histories, cultures, and contributions of American citizens with ancestry from Spain, Mexico, the Caribbean, and Central and South America.
+Initiated as Hispanic Heritage Week in 1968 by President Lyndon Johnson and expanded to a month-long celebration in 1988 by President Ronald Reagan, it was enacted into law on August 17, 1988.

 Hispanic heritage holds an indelible place in the heart and soul of our Nation, and National Hispanic Heritage Month reminds us that the American identity is a fabric of diverse traditions and stories woven together.
 Since the beginning, our country has drawn strength and insights from Hispanic writers, scientists, soldiers, doctors, entrepreneurs, academics, and leaders in labor and government.
 Our culture has been enriched by the rhythms, art, literature, and creativity of Hispanic peoples.
 And our deepest values have been informed by the love of family and faith that is at the core of so many Hispanic communities.
 All of these contributions help us realize the promise of America for all Americans.